ActiDoo/gamification-engine/docs/concepts/index.rst

 =======
 From the model perspective Rewards are similar to Properties.
 The main difference occurs during the evaluation of Achievements, more specifically when a user reaches a new level.
-While the formulars for the properties are simply evaluated for the specific level, the evaluated formulars of the rewards are compared to lower levels.
+While the formulas for the properties are simply evaluated for the specific level, the evaluated formulas of the rewards are compared to lower levels.

 The engine thus knows for each achieved level, which reward is new and can tell the application about this.
 In your application this could for example trigger a badge notification.